 Research Associate, Sustainable Built Environment & Circular Economy

 Mohit works on the convergence of design, sustainability and climate change mitigation research.
-He is a Postdoctoral Research Associate at the University of Edinburgh and affiliated with Myers Group at Imperial College London.
+He is a Postdoctoral Research Associate with Dr. Frédéric Bosché at University of Edinburgh and Dr. Rupert J. Myers at the Department of Civil and Environmental Engineering, Imperial College London.
 His research focuses on Material Substitution, Material Efficiency and Circular Economy interventions and policies.
-He is interested in material and emissions savings to achieve climate targtes and low carbon growth to provide adequate living conditions and infrastructure to all.
-His work examines with developed and developing countries while combining insights at the product, industrial sector, city and/or national scale interventions.
-He has worked on all materials including Biomass, Metals, Non-Metallic Minerals, and Fossil Energy carriers including plastics, and water looking at their stocks, flows, emissions and impacts.
+He is interested in material and emissions savings to achieve climate targets and low carbon growth to provide adequate living conditions and infrastructure to all.
+His background in engineering design and innovation helps him develop insights at the product, industrial sector, city and/or national scale interventions in the developing and developed economies.
+He has worked on all materials including Biomass, Metals, Non-Metallic Minerals, and Fossil Energy carriers (including plastics), and water looking at their stocks, flows, emissions and impacts.

-PhD (2020) Singapore University of Technology and Design
+PhD (2020) Singapore University of Technology and Design, Singapore

 B.Tech.
 (2012) G. B. Pant University of Agriculture & Technology, India